SEIR-7-06/python-oop/README.md

 $ ipython
 ```

-> You may have to run `pip install ipython` if you see error messages about it not being installed.
+> You may have to run `pip3 install ipython` if you see error messages about it not being installed.

 ```py
 class User: